getsentry/rfcs/text/0088-fix-memory-limitiations-in-session-replays-access-pattern.md

 # Options Considered

 Any option may be accepted in whole or in part.
 Multiple options can be accepted to achieve the desired outcome.
-The options are ordered from perceived ease to perceived difficulty.

 ### 1. Change the Product's Query Access Pattern